 If an undertaking's cartel infringement is established by a competition authority, this has severe effects for potential follow-on damage claims.
 If the defendant in a damage claim is the formal addressee of a competition authority's final decision, the factual findings of this decision are binding to the court in the damage proceedings and can no longer be rebutted (Section 33b of the ARC).
 In practice, this binding effect goes even further.

 Even if a defendant is not the addressee of a competition authority's decision but is mentioned in the decision addressed to another cartel member, it will be very difficult, if not impossible, for the defendant to rebut the facts stated in the decision.

 In addition, cartel infringements can lead to an exclusion from public procurement.
-Final fining decisions will be published in the competition register, which is about to be created by the FCO and which will be accessible to all public entities for their procurement activities.
+Final fining decisions will be published in the competition register, which was opened for the registration of public entities in April 2021.
+It will allow for a data exchange between public entities for their public procurement activities.

 As regards the individual, cartel behaviour is not per se a criminal offence.
 Concluding contracts on the basis of cartels can, in theory, be classified as fraud (Section 263 of the Criminal Code) but, in practice, it is very difficult to establish all of the relevant elements.

-By contrast, the specific case of bid-rigging amounts to a criminal offence in itself (Section 298 of the Criminal Code).
-It can entail a criminal fine or imprisonment of up to five years.
+By contrast, the specific case of bid rigging amounts to a criminal offence in itself (Section 298 of the Criminal Code).
+It can entail a criminal fine or imprisonment for up to five years.
 For the procedural aspects, see 3.6 Procedure for Issuing Complaints/Indictments in Criminal Cases.